moesio-f/kaggle-competitions/Predict the Introverts from the Extroverts/README.md

     - The final decision is to move forward with **SVM**, due to the expectation that it should be easier to tune, and it allows for easy retraining while keeping the hardware requirements "constant" (i.e., if 10k+ more samples become available KNN memory consumption would grow);
 4. **Development**: improve solution (i.e., feature engineering), and make simple API for model serving;
     - The final solution is available at [`playground_series_s5e7`](./src/playground_series_s5e7);
+    - Additional notebooks have been made to investigate outliers/"bad samples";
     - The package has the following structure:
         - `feature_engineering`: feature engineering strategies;
         - `training`: model training and tuning;